Arduino

 The error log given in the Arduino IDE is not much help by default.
 Go into preferences and enable verbose logging to get more detailed logs.

-Have you selected the correct board and COM port?
+Select the correct board and COM port.

-Re-Download the eChook code to ensure no local changes have been made.
+Re-download the eChook code to ensure no local changes have been made.

 Last updated